mrc176/Habit-Tracker/README.md

 ## Next Steps

-Charlie- Charlie will be working with Martin on making sure the backend and habit UI work together properly and with Temi to work on a calendar.
+Charlie- Work with Martin on making sure the backend and habit UI work together properly.
+         Work with Temi to work on a calendar.
+         Add JUnit Tests to Habit Classes.
+         Work on improving overall UI integration.

 Temi- Finish building SQL database (space for habits to be added in by back-end, first and last name to refer to the user by, etc.)<br>